SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/duo-security.md

 To collect logs from the Duo Security App, use the new [Cloud to Cloud Integration for Duo Security App](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/duo-source) to create the source and use the same source category while installing the app.

-## Installing the Duo Security App
+## Installing the Duo Security app

 {@import ../../reuse/apps/app-install-v2.md}